 3. Mutual Respect:

-2. Islam has also prohibited any kind of transaction involving uncertainty, as this could lead to quarrel or litigation.
-The Prophet of Islam has forbidden transaction involving unspecified quantity, acceptance of money for fish in the river or bird in the air as there is element of uncertainty.
-Similarly the Prophet of Islam has prohibited sale of fruit till they are ripened.
+2. Islam has also prohibited any kind of transaction involving uncertainty, as this could lead to quarrels or litigation.
+The Prophet of Islam has forbidden transactions involving unspecified quantity, acceptance of money for fish in the river or bird in the air as there is an element of uncertainty.
+Similarly, the Prophet of Islam has prohibited the sale of fruit till they are ripened.
 However; if the element of uncertainty is very small, the transactions are permissible.

 Islamic or Sharia Banking:

-The ten universally accepted principles advocated by the United Nations Global Compact are the same as the Islamic principles is business as advocated by Quraan and Prophet Muhammad (PUBH), 1400 years ago.
-Therefore, Muslim owned businesses should align their operation and strategies with the principles of United Nations Global Compact and show their commitment towards the cause.
+The ten universally accepted principles advocated by the United Nations Global Compact are the same as the Islamic principles in business as advocated by Quraan and Prophet Muhammad (PUBH), 1400 years ago.
+Therefore, Muslim-owned businesses should align their operation and strategies with the principles of the United Nations Global Compact and show their commitment towards the cause.

-Muslim Business Council of India is an active participant of the United Nations Global Compact.
+Muslim Business Council of India is an active participant in the United Nations Global Compact.

-Janab Dr. M. Nuruzzaman (MBBS), MD, Member of West Bengal Legislative Assembly
+Janab Dr. M. Nuruzzaman (MBBS), MD, Ex-Member of West Bengal Legislative Assembly

 Maulana Hafiz Abdul Khalique